 - specialized footwear to decrease pressure on the kneecap

-After a patellar subluxation, you have about a 33 percent chance of a recurrence.
+After a patellar subluxation, you have about a

 Some common types of surgery for repeat episodes of patellar subluxation or dislocation are: